Quick Start Guide

 Before getting started, verify that you meet the eligibility requirements and are aware of the application deadline for the Running Start program.

 Steps 1 through 6 must be completed prior to the first day of the quarter.

 - Step 1: Complete the Highline College online admission application.
 We will process your application within five business days.
 The day after we process your application you will receive and email that includes your SID and myHighline activation code.

 - Step 2: Activate your myHighline email account using your new Student ID number and activation code.
 Allow 24 hours to process your account (you will need it to take the placement test).

 - Step 3: Visit Highline’s Placement and Testing Center to assess your English and math course placement.
-Bring your transcripts, applicable test scores, or prepare in advance for testing.
-Eligibility for English 101 is required for acceptance into Running Start.
-You will need a COMPASS reading score of 77 or higher.
+Bring your high school transcripts, applicable test scores, or prepare in advance for testing.
+For eligibility to Running Start, students must have one of the following: